mschwarzmueller/book-react-key-concepts-e2/exercises/questions-answers.md

 # 2. Which three main steps have to be taken, when using the context API?

-You have to create the context, provide it (via the `Provider` component) and use it via `useReducer()`.
-When providing the context, the value has to be set with help of the `value` prop of the `Provider` component.
+You have to create the context, provide it (via context object, which is a component) and use it via `use()`.
+When providing the context, the value has to be set with help of the `value` prop of the context component.

 # 3. When might `useReducer()` be preferred over `useState()`?